 Like most online platforms, Linkedin is an easy and simple way to communicate with your audience and/or customers.
 Offering direct messaging and comment sections, this platform is ideal for keeping in contact with customers but still keeping it professional.
-Whether it’s a customer enquiry or an interactive post, customers are now, more than ever, appreciating a more personal side to business.
+Whether it’s a customer enquiry or an interactive post, customers are now, more than ever, appreciating a more personal side to the business.

 Using social media for customer service is also becoming more popular.
-With mobile devices and online resources being an essential part of people's day to day life, social media customer service provides a super fast, efficient method with quick results.
+With mobile devices and online resources being an essential part of people’s day-to-day life, social media customer service provides a super fast, efficient method with quick results.